transientskp/tkp/documentation/userref/structure/design.rst

 <https://github.com/transientskp/trap-paper>`_ now available to project
 members only).
 Here, we sketch only an outline of the various pipeline stages.

+The material below describes each of the stages an image goes through as it is processed through the pipeline.
+It is important to realise, though, that the order in which images are processed is important due to the way in which lightcurves are generated within the database: see the material on :ref:`stage-association` for details.
+Reproducibility of pipeline results is of paramount importance: the Trap guarantees that results will be reproducible provided that images are always processed *in order of time*.
+That is, an image from time :math:`t_n` must always be processed before an image from time :math:`t_{n+1}`.
+In order to satisfy this condition, the Trap will internally re-order images provided to it in the :ref:`images_to_process.py file
+<config-job>` so that they are in time order. *If multiple Trap runs are to be
+combined in a single dataset, the user must ensure that the runs are in an appropriate sequence.*

+It is worth noting the ordering of images across *frequency* is not important.

 Pipeline topology and code re-use
 =================================